PaloAltoNetworks/prisma_channel_resources/prisma_bash_toolbox-main/README.md

 * edit the script you'd like to run (for self-hosted versions ensure that `curl` is ran with `-k` if using the default deployment method)
 * run! modify enjoy!

+# Security recommendations

+* Recommending the user has a strong password for their account and ensuring that the permissions on the ./secrets/secrets file are set accordingly. ie `chmod 700 ./secrets/secrets`

 # Errors, debugging, and known gotchas

 * MacOs uses (BRE) vs Ubuntu which uses the GNU (ERE) so the function I wrote to check the validity of the secrets file fails when run on MacOS.
+   * If you're sure the secrets are entered correctly by checking the ./secrets/secrets file then you can either remove the function from the scripts `pce-var-check` or just hit `y` on your keyboard.
 * Debugging the scripts.
 All you need to do to get the RESPONSE code is add `-v` to any `curl` command in the script.